sirintra/PMC-PC-training/docs/source/pc_package.rst

 * Source code - a set of inter-related scripts that automates the execution of the workflow, version controlled on `GitHub <https://github.com/PMC-QUB-HTS/PanCancer_WF>`_;

 * Dependencies of the workflow - mainly composed of reference data files and Singularity image files.
-The dependencies are readily accessible on Kelvin2 HPC.
+The dependencies are accessible on Kelvin2 HPC.

+The analysis workflow is implemented using Snakemake.
+Each step executes a Singularity container that encapsulates the analysis-ready state of a tool along with its required dependencies.
+With the use of Snakemake and Singularity, the workflow package can easily be deployed in any computational environment for execution with high scalability.

 Structure of PanCancer_WF package